Sharing Your Story on Video

 - Please start by introducing yourself: your name, occupation and current city/state.

-- Describe a recent shift.
-As you cared for critically ill respiratory patients, explain the things you do for them that are unique to your position as a respiratory therapist.
-Feel free to share a patient situation that stands out as particularly challenging or meaningful.
+- If you work in respiratory patient care, describe a recent shift.
+As you care for respiratory patients, explain the things you – or your respiratory therapy colleague – do for them that are unique to your position as a respiratory therapist.
+Feel free to share a patient situation that stands out as particularly challenging or meaningful (without identifying the patient, of course).

-- Why did you choose to become a respiratory therapist?
+- If you are a respiratory therapist: Why did you choose to become a respiratory therapist?
 What makes it rewarding for you?
+If you work with a respiratory therapist: Describe the importance of the RTs role on your team and in delivering specialized respiratory care.

 - What do you see for the future of respiratory care and its importance in the medical field?